 This week I feel much more confident in my lessons.
 I still find it a challenge to catch the attention of students when I need them to be quiet so I can give instructions.
 Although this is not usually a problem in more formal note-based classes, it is much harder when you have forty students who have paper and colored pencils, and you are the only teacher!
 Clearly the coloring is much more interesting!
 But slowly I am learning how to manage these large classes and coming up with signs that signal I want quiet.
 I have also taken to bringing stories if there is time left at the end of class after clean up.
 The most recent story was that of "If you give a Moose a Muffin".
 Although some of the references are very American, all my Standard 1 students, seated on the floor at the front of the classroom so that they could all see the pictures, were smiling, laughing and giggling at the funny images of an adventuresome and hungry Moose.

-Too excited to hold still, Standard 3 is posing with their flags.
+Too excited to hold still, Standard 3 is posing with their flags. |

 A detail of their hometown flags.
-After copying an African flag,
+After copying an African flag, students were asked to make a flag that represented their hometown. |

-Camera crazy!
+Camera crazy! |

 No comments: